-- 1.8 "COVERED EMPLOYMENT" shall mean employment with an Employer that allows participation in this Plan pursuant to the terms of a Collective Bargaining Agreement or a Subscription Agreement. - 1.9 "DISABILITY" shall mean a "permanent and total" disability incurred by a Participant while in the employ of an Employer.
-A Participant shall be deemed "disabled" if he is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that is expected to result in death or which has lasted (or can be expected to last) for a continuous period of not less than twelve (12) months and is entitled to receive disability benefits under Social Security.
+- 1.8 "COVERED EMPLOYMENT" shall mean employment with an Employer that allows participation in this Plan pursuant to the terms of a Collective Bargaining Agreement or a Subscription Agreement. - "DISABILITY" shall mean a "permanent and total" disability incurred by a Participant that provides entitlement to a Social Security Disability Benefit.
+For the purpose of establishing eligibility to withdraw funds, Disability also means an illness or injury in which the Participant receives at least 12 weeks of Worker Compensation Benefits or State Disability payments..

 - 1.10 "EFFECTIVE DATE" The initial Effective Date of this Plan is September 1, 2008.
 No Employee who terminated employment with an Employer prior to this date shall have any rights hereunder unless that Employee subsequently returns to employment with the Employer.
-The Effective Date of this restated Plan is September 1, 2014, except where the provisions of the Plan (or the requirements of applicable law) shall otherwise provide. - 1.11 "EMPLOYEE" shall mean a person employed by an Employer, and shall include both Collectively Bargained Employees and Non-Collectively Bargained Employees. - 1.12 "EMPLOYER" shall mean an employer whose employees may participate in the Plan pursuant to the terms of a Collective Bargaining Agreement or Subscription Agreement. - 1.13 "EMPLOYMENT DATE" shall mean the first date as of which an Employee is credited with an Hour of Service. - 1.14 "FAIL-SAFE CONTRIBUTION" shall mean a qualified nonelective contribution which is a contribution (other than matching contributions) made by an Employer and allocated to Participants' accounts that the Participants may not elect to receive in cash until distribution from the Plan; that are nonforfeitable when made; and that are distributable only in accordance with the distribution provisions under Section 401(k) of the Code and the regulations promulgated thereunder. - 1.15 "HIGHLY-COMPENSATED EMPLOYEE" shall mean any Employee of an Employer who: - (a) was a five percent (5%) owner of an Employer (as defined in Section 416(i)(1)) of the Code at any time during the "determination year" or "look-back year"; or - (b) earned more than \$80,000 of Compensation from an Employer during the "look-back year".
+The Effective Date of this restated Plan is September 1, 2020, except where the provisions of the Plan (or the requirements of applicable law) shall otherwise provide. - 1.11 "EMPLOYEE" shall mean a person employed by an Employer, and shall include both Collectively Bargained Employees and Non-Collectively Bargained Employees. - 1.12 "EMPLOYER" shall mean an employer whose employees may participate in the Plan pursuant to the terms of a Collective Bargaining Agreement or Subscription Agreement. - 1.13 "EMPLOYMENT DATE" shall mean the first date as of which an Employee is credited with an Hour of Service. - "FAIL-SAFE CONTRIBUTION" shall mean a qualified nonelective contribution which is a contribution (other than matching contributions) made by an Employer and allocated to Participants' accounts that the Participants may not elect to receive in cash until distribution from the Plan; that are nonforfeitable when made; and that are distributable only in accordance with the distribution provisions under Section 401(k) of the Code and the regulations promulgated thereunder. - 1.15 "HIGHLY-COMPENSATED EMPLOYEE" shall mean any Employee of an Employer who: - (a) was a five percent (5%) owner of an Employer (as defined in Section 416(i)(1)) of the Code at any time during the "determination year" or "look-back year"; or - (b) earned more than \$80,000 of Compensation from an Employer during the "look-back year".
 The \$80,000 amount shall be adjusted at the same time and in the same manner as under Section 415(d) of the Code, except that the base period is the calendar quarter ending September 30, 1996.